t3db0t/swymm-blog/site/content/post/first.md

 title: 'Swymm: an interactive, crowdsourced timeline of all history.'
 date: 2016-12-22T20:04:40.407Z
 ---
-Swymm is an interactive, crowdsourced timeline of all history.
 Swymm’s mission is to provide an open platform for cataloging and visualizing time-based data of all kinds, and thereby enable anyone to discover, learn from, and contribute to humanity’s understanding of history.

 Read more...